scala/scala-jenkins-infra/doc/overview.md

 on jenkins-master, listens to GitHub and Jenkins, starts `validate-main` jobs on Jenkins when appropriate, and updates PRs' build statuses.

-Scabot does not talk to our old Jenkins infrastructure, only the new stuff.

 ### Pushed commit validation